 The food dispenser worked on the same principle, with a slight difference.
-Since it was a very bad idea to feed people food that was made from unstable matter, the city's food supply was not generated from ZPEs.
-Instead a series of robots dumped rocks and dirt into atomic liquifiers that were located far outside the city limits.
+Since the demand for food was so great, it wasn't practical to generate the city's entire food supply directly from the ZPEs.
+Instead a series of robots dumped rocks and dirt into atomic liquifiers that were located far away from the city limits.
 (Maintenance robots also dumped in the city's garbage.)
 This raw material made its way through a series of pipes that brought it to a nuclatomizer in the Diano Building's basement.
 That machine converted the material into a special type of high-grade plasma, which was then routed to the food dispensers so it could be turned into whatever food the person wanted.
 Like the matter dispenser, each person received a fixed food allowance, which was also doled out on a daily basis.